 - Joellen Schantz

-The next regular meeting of the Louisa County Conservation Board will be held on Monday, June 6, 2022 at 5:30 pm at the Louisa County Courthouse, upstairs in the Courtroom and via zoom.
-Baird Timber is on the agenda as an action item.
+The next regular meeting of the Louisa County Conservation Board will be held on Monday, October 10, 2022 at 5:30 pm at Langwood Education Center.
+There will not be a zoom in option due to lack of internet and cell service.
 As always, people are welcome to attend the meeting.
 Audience consideration will be at the beginning of the meeting and anyone wishing to speak will have 3-minutes or less to do so.
-Agenda coming soon!
+Directly following the meeting will be the Fall Conservation Potluck & Picnic.